Simplify infrastructure self-service with Blueprints

 Reporting stress issuess - stress in IT report

-To put this into perspective, about 20% of respondents from IT and 6% from non-IT sectors didn’t know if their organizations provided mental health support to their employees, and 43% to 61%, respectively, worked in companies that do provide it.
+To put this into perspective, about 20% of respondents from IT and 6% from non-IT sectors didn’t know if their organizations provided mental health support to their employees, and 43% to 61%, respectively, worked in companies that provide it.

 Is your workplace providing mental health support - stress in IT report

-Coping Strategies
+Coping strategies

 How do DevOps cope with stress?

-Interestingly, they’re the most self-critical group, with almost 60% of them criticizing themselves to relieve stress, which is more than 20% of other surveyed groups.
+They’re the most self-critical group, with almost 60% of them criticizing themselves to relieve stress, which is more than 20% of other surveyed groups.

 I feel that DevOps is supposed to be some kind of senior role, providing guidance, and helping others.
 So, in the end, when you fail, it is painful because you were supposed to be helping others, not failing them.
 I think that’s why people might choose to blame themselves as a negative way of dealing with stress.
 Ioannis Moustakis, DevOps & Site Reliability Engineer